premgane/agolo-slackbot/README.md

 A lot of the code in this repo is adapted from this tutorial: http://nordicapis.com/building-an-intelligent-bot-using-the-slack-api/

 However, I had to make a significant amount of changes to get it to work.
-Please see this project's wiki for more details.
+Please see [this project's wiki](https://github.com/premgane/agolo-slackbot/wiki) for more details.

 # Setting up the bot

+You can either run the bot locally (i.e., on any machine with Node.js installed) or on Heroku.
+If you plan to run it on Heroku, please look at [this page on the project wiki](https://github.com/premgane/agolo-slackbot/wiki/Issues-with-deploying-to-Heroku) for some important caveats.

 Here's an overview of the steps to get this bot up and running:

 1. Get Slack bot integration credentials.
 2. Get [Agolo](http://agolo.com) developer credentials.
-3. Enter the credentials into either Heroku or the bot's config file, depending on where you want to deploy the bot.
+3. Enter the credentials into either Heroku (or the bot's config file, depending on where you want to deploy the bot).
 4. Deploy and run the bot.

 ## Credentials